 In February 2015, EEP and MEP announced they are entering into the emerging Eaglebine shale play in East Texas through two transactions totalling approximately US\$0.2 billion.
 EEP and MEP have commenced construction of a lateral and associated facilities that will create gathering capacity of over 50 mmcf/d for rich natural gas to be delivered from Eaglebine production areas to their complex of cryogenic processing facilities in East Texas.
-The initial facilities are projected to be placed into service by late 2015, with the lateral expected to be in service by mid-2016.
+The initial facilities are projected to be placed into service by late 2015.
+EEP also expects to construct an additional lateral by the third quarter of 2016 to fully utilize the gathering capacity with the rest of EEP's processing assets.
 MEP also acquired New Gulf Resources, LLC's midstream business in Leon, Madison and Grimes Counties, Texas.
 The acquisition consists of a natural gas gathering system that is currently in operation.
 Expenditures incurred to date are approximately US\$0.1 billion.